cyrusimap/cyrus-imapd/doc/source/imap/features/automatic-creation-of-mailboxes.rst

 *   automatic subscription to a selection of or all shared folders.

-See :manpage:`imapd.conf(5)` for the full documentation of all options.

 ..
 IMPORTANT::

     Third party solutions incorporating Cyrus IMAP, and distributors of